zichy/vicco/README.md

 I forked [this now ten-year-old script](https://github.com/lawl/b.php) and created a nearly complete rewrite.

 **Is vicco secure?**
 I don’t know.
-It should be secure enough to run a crappy linkblog.
+It should be secure enough to run a crappy blog.

 ## Testimonials